Alignak-monitoring/alignak/doc/source/07_advanced/sms-with-gateway.rst

 ===================

-Shinken can be used to send sms to you and other people when you got an alert.
+Alignak can be used to send sms to you and other people when you got an alert.

 I will tell you how to do it with ovh gateway.
 If you need for another one you need to modify a little bit the information.

-1. you need to go to your contact file which is for linux in /etc/shinken/contacts/
+1. you need to go to your contact file which is for linux in /etc/alignak/contacts/
 ==============================================================================================

 For each user you need to add her phone number in the pager line.
 (For ovh you need to do it with 0032 for example and not +32 , all phone number must be with the international prefix).